andreasronge/dev-happiness-elixir/slides.md

 [john: %{age: 31, languages: ["Erlang", "Ruby", "Elixir"], name: "John"},
  mary: %{age: 29, languages: ["Elixir", "F#", "Clojure"], name: "Mary"}]
 ```

+## Exercise

+1. Create a list
+2. Create a tuple with 2 atoms and 2 charlists
+3. Create a Keyword list
+4. Create a map with Atom keys
+5. Create a map with String keys

 ## Structs